OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 What is a Supporting Document?

-What to do if an operator wants to use the Supporting Document when arriving within the EU?
+What if an operator wants to use the Supporting Document when arriving within the EU?

 Essentially, the crew can use the SD themselves when arriving at the first airport within the EU.
-We will be glad to prepare the SD with the specific aircraft data, so the crew can use the SD themselves and ask local customs at the arriving airport to endorse the SD.
+We will be glad to prepare the SD with the specific aircraft data so that the crew can ask local customs at the arriving airport to endorse the SD.

 What is the Supporting Document meant to endorse?

-The SD only confirms that an aircraft has arrived within or exited the EU – nothing else.
+The SD only acknowledges that an aircraft has arrived within or exited the EU – nothing else.
 No customs procedure can endorse an entry that has not yet happened.
-It is, therefore, a common and illogical misunderstanding that any future entries into the EU can be endorsed in advance by using the SD.
+Therefore, it is a common and illogical misunderstanding that any future entries into the EU can be endorsed in advance by using the SD.

 Is the Supporting Document always valid for a six-month period?

-Will the Supporting Document protect against missing TA compliance and wrong handling of the TA limitations?
+Will the Supporting Document protect against missing compliance?

-The use of the Supporting Document can be beneficial
+Is the use of the Supporting Document beneficial?

-Having the SD ready in the aircraft or actively using the SD indicates that the operator understands the use of TA, which is a good start if approached by customs.
+Yes, having the SD ready in the aircraft or actively using the SD indicates that the operator understands TA, which is a good start if approached by customs.
+Yet, the SD must never be considered the only relevant documentation when using TA.

 Legal background for Temporary Admission